 4. Get creative with low-traffic days

 It’s inevitable that many businesses will run into the problem of the office being nearly empty on some days and bursting at the seams on others.
 For different industries, these specific days may vary but the problem is unavoidable.
 During our discussion it became apparent that Tuesdays and Thursdays were often the most popular days to visit the office, leaving many spaces empty on Fridays and Mondays.
 To balance your occupancy, our experts recommended trying different initiatives to attract employees to the office and spread attendance throughout the week.
 For example, Sander van Lier from PVH outlined the methods he’s taken to bring workers into the office throughout the week: "We have an in-house gym, and we work with a variety of gym classes to get employees to come together….
-We’ve also started offering discounted lunches and free parking on Fridays, and now we can also nudge people to come to the workplace via Office Shifts.”
+We’ve also started offering discounted lunches and free parking on Fridays, and now we can also nudge people to come to the workplace via Mapiq.”

 Jeroen Heunen, stated that PWC manages its occupancy by asking certain departments to come in on specific days that match the schedule of all team members.
 This way, PWC can encourage teams to come into the office and collaborate, while avoiding overcrowding on the most popular days.